The use of fireworks in America to celebrate special occasions is as old as America itself, of course.

 “Four Hurt in Fourth of July Riot at Lake Como!” the Star-Telegram shouted across the top of page 1 on July 6.

-The Star-Telegram said fifteen thousand people were at Lake Como park on the night of July 5.
+The Star-Telegram reported that fifteen thousand people were at Lake Como park on the night of July 5.
 That was a big crowd for a park that size and for a city with several parks for celebrants to choose from.
 In 1909, when automobiles were not yet common and Lake Como was still outside the city, most of those celebrants from Fort Worth would have traveled to the lake on the Arlington Heights Boulevard (Camp Bowie) streetcar line, which ran directly to the park.
+Fare was a nickel.

 Seems the riot began on the causeway, which stretched from the entrance of the park across the lake to the large wooden pavilion.
 This photo from about 1912 shows the pavilion and causeway.

 This map shows the causeway over the lake between the pavilion and the loop of the streetcar line.

-On the causeway a man struck a young woman with a “wife beater,” described in the report as “a new carnival device.”
+Here is the “fuse” that set off the riot: On the causeway a man struck a young woman with a “wife beater.”
 The woman was being escorted by Lawrence McCart, son of Robert McCart, a prominent lawyer and land speculator who had owned hundreds of acres in what became British-born Humphrey Barker Chamberlin’s Arlington Heights addition.